- Software Transactional Memory

 Conflicts do occur, of course, and it is pointless to try to avoid them all.
 For example they can be abundant during some warm-up phase.
 What is important is to keep them rare enough in total.

 Another issue is that of avoiding long-running so-called “inevitable” transactions (“inevitable” is taken in the sense of “which cannot be avoided”, i.e. transactions which cannot abort any more).
-Transactions like that should only occur if you use __pypy__.thread.atomic, generally become of I/O in atomic blocks.
+Transactions like that should only occur if you use atomic, generally because of I/O in atomic blocks.
 They work, but the transaction is turned inevitable before the I/O is performed.
 For all the remaining execution time of the atomic block, they will impede parallel work.
-The best is to organize the code so that such operations are done completely outside __pypy__.thread.atomic.
+The best is to organize the code so that such operations are done completely outside atomic.

-(This is related to the fact that blocking I/O operations are discouraged with Twisted, and if you really need them, you should do them on their own separate thread.)
+(This is not unrelated to the fact that blocking I/O operations are discouraged with Twisted, and if you really need them, you should do them on their own separate thread.)

-In case of lock elision, we don’t get long-running inevitable transactions, but a different problem can occur: doing I/O cancels lock elision, and the lock turns into a real lock, preventing other threads from committing if they also need this lock.
+In case lock elision eventually replaces atomic sections, we wouldn’t get long-running inevitable transactions, but the same problem occurs in a different way: doing I/O cancels lock elision, and the lock turns into a real lock.
+This prevents other threads from committing if they also need this lock.
 (More about it when lock elision is implemented and tested.)

 XXX this section mostly empty for now

-The core of the implementation is in a separate C library called stmgc, in the c7 subdirectory.
+The core of the implementation is in a separate C library called stmgc, in the c7 subdirectory (current version of pypy-stm) and in the c8 subdirectory (bleeding edge version).
 Please see the README.txt for more information.
 In particular, the notion of segment is discussed there.

 PyPy itself adds on top of it the automatic placement of read and write barriers and of “becomes-inevitable-now” barriers, the logic to start/stop transactions as an RPython transformation and as supporting C code, and the support in the JIT (mostly as a transformation step on the trace and generation of custom assembler in assembler.py).